Need help with your Discussion

 Re: Richardson’s Recommendations

 The enterprise’s entity determines the tax code governing businesses, and it could either be a C or S company.
-C Companies are the most expensive in terms of operation and maintenance costs (Law, 10).
+C Companies are the most expensive in operation and maintenance costs (Law, 10).
 At the same time, C companies have a high establishment cost and involve more legal processes.
-Nevertheless, they exhibit the most cost benefits, for instance, fringe benefits that incur greater tax costs in sole proprietorships, partnerships and limited liabilities.
-However, the tax costs are lower for C corporations as opposed to S (Bohan et al., 2013).
-Furthermore, another advantage is some categories; for instance, health insurance does not comprise income tax.
-Therefore, the tax charged on the gross income is less.
-Notably, the gross income can be divided between the founders of Richardson Company in an attempt to reduce taxable income (Collins et al., 1995). moreover, the founders could issue a public offer of shares of the firm as a way of acquiring finances in expanding the firm
+Nevertheless, they exhibit the most cost benefits, for instance, fringe benefits that incur more significant tax costs in sole proprietorships, partnerships, and limited liabilities.
+However, the tax costs are lower for C corporations than for S (Bohan et al., 2013).

 Client letter